 For fans and bettors, the country's Philippine Basketball Association, or PBA, is the most popular league.
 Of course, the NBA in America is a close second.
 Residents can wager on Philippines basketball – and all global basketball – through both domestic and offshore means, i.e. through legal offshore online Philippine sportsbooks.
 If you're a Filipino hoops fan, this page has all the information on the legalities of offshore betting and recommendations on where to safely place basketball wagers online.

 Is It Legal To Bet On Basketball In The Philippines?

-Yes.
+Yes!
 Philippine gambling laws allow sports wagering through authorized channels.
-PAGCOR, or the Philippine Amusement and Gaming Corporation, is in control of the domestic sports betting.
-There are multiple physical betting locations throughout the country.
-Metro Manila has the largest concentration of brick-and-mortar betting outlets.
-MegaSportsWorld is another provider in partnership with PAGCOR and offers hundreds of retail locations throughout the Philippines.
-Residents also have the option of wagering through licensed offshore sportsbooks.
-These sites offer betting lines on all kinds of sports, including basketball, from domestic and international leagues.
-There are no laws against Filipinos using these sites, so they provide a fresh alternative for local bettors.
+PAGCOR, or the Philippine Amusement and Gaming Corporation, is in control of domestic sports betting.
+There are multiple physical betting locations throughout the country, and Metro Manila has the largest concentration of brick-and-mortar betting outlets.
+MegaSportsWorld (MSW) is the main provider in partnership with PAGCOR and offers hundreds of retail locations throughout the Philippines, as well as very limited online options for those 21 and older.

 History Of Basketball In The Philippines

 America brought basketball to the Philippines during their occupation of the nation in the early 20th century.
 The first men’s national team was introduced in the 1910s.
 They went on to compete in the Far Eastern Championship Games in 1913 and won nine out of 10 gold medals.